sharoonthomas/tryton_sphinx/README.md

 ## Installation requirements

-TrytonSphinx module requires you to have either a `PostgreSQL` or a `MySQL` database You will need the `build-essentials` package in order to compile Sphinx Search Server from the source code.
+* TrytonSphinx module requires you to have either a `PostgreSQL` or a `MySQL` database.
+* You will need the `build-essentials` package in order to compile Sphinx Search Server from the source code.